cogxen/ev-market-size-analysis/README.md

 [![Dataset Link Badge](https://img.shields.io/badge/dataset_link-market_size_of_evs-%23FFF8C9?style=for-the-badge)](https://statso.io/market-size-of-evs-case-study/)

-This repository provides a guide and Python code to perform a market size analysis for the electric vehicle (EV) industry.
-Market size analysis helps businesses understand the potential of a market, assess competition, and identify growth opportunities.
+This report offers insights and visualizations and conducts a market size analysis of the electric vehicle (EV) industry.
+But what exactly is market size analysis?
+It helps businesses gauge the potential of a market, evaluate competition, and identify growth opportunities.

 ## Dataset Contents